honeyawan/AlTayyar/README.md

 ATMovieDetailViewModel : is used by ATMoviesDetailViewController to provide data for movie detail view

+# User Interface

 The Source Code makes use of StoryBoard and Autolayout and the main component is the UISplitViewController which works as master->Detail Viewcontroller.
 This makes sure that in iPad both views are shown simultaneously.

+# Third Party

-The Source Code makes use of Cocoa Pods for Dependency mangement and we have used AlamofireImage + Alamofire library for downloading and caching images along with making calls to different APIS.
+The Source Code makes use of Cocoa Pods for Dependency management.
+We have used AlamofireImage + Alamofire library for downloading and caching images along with making calls to different APIS.

+# Unit Tests

 The Source code also contains various Unit tests covering various parts of the code.
 I have Unit tests for UIViewControllers, UITableViewCell and ViewModels to achieve code coverage.